 Pugs are even more disadvantaged at swimming than most brachycephalic breeds.
 Their thick bodies ad short legs also hinder their ability to tread water gracefully.
-Though some pugs may love water play, they will definitely be safest wearing a floatation device to keep them from sinking like a rock.
+Though some pugs may love water play, they will definitely be safest to wear a dog life jacket to keep them from sinking like a rock.

 Though their long legs might give the impression that swimming is a breeze, many boxers share the same struggles that lots of short-snouted dogs do.
 In addition, their deep, barrel chests make them very top-heavy, which means they need to kick even harder to keep their heads above the waterline.
 While boxers are better swimmers than other brachycephalic breeds, they still may struggle, especially in moving bodies of water, like lakes.